isabelarvelo/redis-chatroom/README.md

 python redis_chatroom.py
 ```

 5. Once the chatbot is running, you can follow the instructions on the screen to interact with the chatbot.
 You can create a profile, join channels, send messages, and use the interactive commands to get information from the database.
+If you want to add another user to the chatroom, open a new terminal tab, docker exec into the container, and run the chatbot script again.
+You can then interact with the chatbot as the second user.

 6. To exit the chatbot, type `!exit` and press enter.
 To stop the docker container, open a new terminal and run the following command: